Civic Internet

 Synopsis: A Civic Internet is a proposed community-structure to concentrate the combined influence of average people.
 Its purpose is to shift the balance-of-power in order to establish a more fair and sustainable distribution of political decisions and economic resources.

 The concept of a Civic Internet is a network of online communities that interconnect through a Shared Protocol.
 This protocol will guide how people interact with one another, make decisions and take actions.
-The idea comes from an essay called The Realism Manifesto: A Vision to Reclaim the American Dream which proposes a new political and economic reality for people with non-preferential influence.
+This vision comes from an essay called The Realism Manifesto: A Vision to Reclaim the American Dream which proposes a new political and economic reality for people with non-preferential influence.

 Structure: The structure of a Civic Internet will connect many small groups of people to form an extended network of communities.
 These core groups are called Social Blocks, and they will become the building blocks of a Civic Internet.
 Social Blocks comprise maybe six to ten households or about one to two dozen people, large enough to create meaningful groups yet small enough to maintain personal relationships.
 A primary function of these Social Blocks will be to imbue a strong sense of community throughout the Civic Internet.
 Social Blocks will form around such things as shared personal relationships (family, friends), shared interests and activities (hunting, fishing, etc.), shared beliefs, (churches, etc.) and shared work (employers, professions, etc.).
 To nurture strong personal relationships between members, blocks will participate in various social activities and interactions.
 For example, they’ll regularly interact to discuss issues relevant to them, or engage in group activities.
 In this way, members will develop a stronger sense of social identity toward their respective blocks.
 Building a Civic Internet on a foundation of Social Blocks, instead of individual memberships, will result in a more cohesive and collaborative community.